WebOrigami/docs/content/language/index.md

 You can read about the basics of Origami in [Hello, world](hello.html) »

-Build a simple site in Origami in the [hands-on tutorial](tutorial.html) »
+Create a basic blog in Origami in the [hands-on tutorial](tutorial.html) »

 Try Origami in the command line using the [Origami CLI](/cli) »